khanlab/hippunfold/docs/getting_started/docker.md

 Everything after we specified the container (`khanlab/hippunfold:v1.2.0`) are arguments to HippUnfold itself.
 The first of these arguments (as with any BIDS App) are the input directory (`/bids`), the output directory (`/output`), and then the analysis level (`participant`).
 The `participant` analysis level is used in HippUnfold for performing the segmentation, unfolding, and any participant-level processing.
 The `group` analysis is used to combine subfield volumes across subjects into a single tsv file.
+The `--modality` flag is also required, and describes which image we use for segmentation.
+Here we used the T1w image.
+We also used the `--dry-run/-n`  option to just print out what would run, without actually running anything.

 When you run the above command, a long listing will print out, describing all the rules that will be run.
 Now, to actually run the workflow, we need to specify how many cores to use and leave out